goodvibes2/BackupGnuCashLinux/src/backupgnucash/classes/org/openjfx/README.md

 BackupGnuCash should NOT be used with GnuCash data files saved in MySQL or PostgreSQL format as the data is spread over multiple files.

-This application is written in Java version 8 using JavaFX (or OpenJFX) for the graphical user interface.
+This application is written in Java using JavaFX (or OpenJFX) for the graphical user interface.
 Java versions before 8 cannot be used with this application as they do not support JavaFX.